stackrox/kernel-packer/README.md

 ### Kernel Bundles
 Kernel packages and kernel bundles are cached in `${source_root}/.build-data/`.
-To generate all bundles locally, execute `make bundles`.
+To generate all bundles locally, execute `make bundles` to build all bundles or `./script/local-bundle <kernel-version-regex>` to only build a subset of kernel bundles.
+Building all bundles will take a long time and require downloading of several gigabytes of archived source packages.
 To test modifications to kernel bundle builder for a subset of kernel packages, create a manifest yaml file containing only the subset and execute `MANIFEST_FILE={path to manifest.yml} make bundles`